dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

    so markers are updated too.

-   This simply a convenience operation, the same functionality can be achieved by manually selecting strips on one sidebar of the current frame, as well as handles of strips that are overlapping.
+   This simply a convenience operation, the same functionality can be achieved by manually selecting strips on one sidebar of the current frame, as well as handles on one side of overlapping strips.
-   Then the same again for markers.
+   Then selecting and transforming markers as well.

    This avoids the manual process, so re-timing can be accessed quickly.